MCC partners with area fire service agencies to provide fire academy training and college credits for those who want a career in fire science.

 As a Fire Science student, you will learn practical techniques for fighting fires and also study the theories of fire fighting techniques.
 MCC’s Fire Science programs cover a wide range of classes designed to prepare you for entry-level fire fighter positions and for advanced or promotion opportunities in fire services.
 The Associate of Applied Science degree in Fire Science is designed to provide you with the general education and technical training to succeed as a fire service professional.

-- AAS in Fire Science – The Associate of Applied Science in Fire Science is designed for the student who expects to further his or her career in the fire service or related fields.
+- AAS in Fire Science – The Associate of Applied Science in Fire Science is designed for the fire fighter who expects to further his or her career in the fire service or related fields.
 The Fire Science program offers students command development and continuing education courses.

 The certificates serve as a step in the student’s path to an Associate of Applied Science degree in Fire Science.